comby-tools/comby.dev/website/blog/2022-08-31-comby-with-types.md

 ❌ `var hashCh chan *blockTxHashes` --- we don't want to match this, its a channel type `chan`!
 - This valid `nil` check lives in [`github/ethereum/go-ethereum`](https://sourcegraph.com/github.com/ethereum/go-ethereum@d10c28030944d1c32febba3f45ae8c175ab34063/-/blob/core/rawdb/chain_iterator_test.go?L84-85&subtree=true)

-You can use other patterns to achieve the similar things, with deeper or looser precision.
+You can use other patterns to achieve similar things, with deeper or looser precision.
 For example, you could write a regex pattern to match undesired cases where the string contains `chan`, and then explicitly exclude such matches.